HMI – What is “Home Builder Confidence”?

 The survey also asks builders to rate traffic of prospective buyers as “high to very high,” “average” or “low to very low.”
 Both components are then used to calculate a seasonally adjusted score, or index in which any number over 50 indicates that more builders view conditions as good, rather than poor.

 Scores are reported for regional markets and nationally.
-The news that home builder confidence held steady sounds nice… maybe until you see that the score was 16 for the 3rd straight month, for instance.
+The news that home builder confidence held steady sounds nice… maybe until you see that the score was 86, for instance.

 And the survey reports that fewer people are moving this year.
-The HMI three-month moving average was down in all four regions of the country:
+The HMI moving average was down year-over-year in all four regions of the country: